meltano/meltano/docs/src/README.md

 If the Singer tap or target you'd like to use with Meltano doesn't show up in any of these places, you're going to want to add a custom plugin.
 When you run `meltano add --custom <type> <name>`, Meltano will ask you some additional questions to learn where the package can be found, how to interact with it, and how it can be expected to behave.

 If the tap or target in question is listed on Singer's [index of taps](https://www.singer.io/#taps) or [targets](https://www.singer.io/#targets), simply providing the package name as `name`, `pip_url`, and `executable` should suffice.
-If it's a tap or target you have developed or are developing yourself, you'll want to set `pip_url` to either a VCS repository URL or local directory path.
+If it's a tap or target you have developed or are developing yourself, you'll want to set `pip_url` to either a Git repository URL or local directory path.
 To find out what `settings` a tap or target supports, reference its documentation.
 If the `capabilities` a tap supports are not described in its documentation, try [one of these tricks](/docs/contributor-guide.html#how-to-test-a-tap).

 Once your plugin has been added, it will be ready for [configuration](/#meltano-config)!
 :::